Timilof/Timilof.GITHUB.IO/app/README.md

 ## Interaction diagram

+  The interaction flow of the app is described in the following diagram.

 ![interactin img](public/img/interaction_diagram_v1.png)

-  The interaction flow is instant and easy to understand.

 ## Best practices I've applied